Table of Contents

 This is a real Ruggable review, so nothing is getting sugar coated.
 There is one thing that the Ruggable is not.

 It is not a dig your toes in kind of rug.
 It is very thin.
 If my math is right (it’s probably not) it’s like a 1/4 of an inch thick and there is no real “pile” like you get with a traditional rug.

-They do have the shag options and that might be an option for you.
-They are still washable but the biggest size is 5×7.
+However, they do have the shag texture options, which could solve this problem.
+They are still washable, but the biggest size is 5×7.

-But if you are dreaming of like, lying on the rug and feeling like you are on a cloud of soft carpet, you aren’t going to get that with Ruggable.
+If you are dreaming of like, lying on the rug and feeling like you are on a cloud of soft carpet, you aren’t going to get that with Ruggable.
 But…it will be clean!

 Although, if you just need a runner for the hallway or rug under the dining room table, this is a non-issue!

 IMHO, I’m loving this and the whole idea in general.
 I’m going to buy more because I like putting area rugs in every room.
 The idea of having an 8×10 washable rug is mind-blowing!